asan-nasa/mtR_find/README.md

 # mtR_find
 ## Purpose:

 mtR_find is a tool for identification and annotation of sequences mapping to mitochondrial genomes.
-To run the script on adapter-trimmed FASTQ files, the following dependencies are required: PYTHON pandas module, cutadapt, and bowtie.
+To run the script on adapter-trimmed FASTQ files, the following dependencies are required: pandas (version 0.21.0 and above), multiprocessing, bowtie (version 1.1.2 and above) and samtools (version 1.9 and above).
+If users specify want to output basic plots, then matplotlib is also needed (optional).

 ## Usage: